nekonaute/roborobo3/roborobo3/_README.txt

 gGroundSensorImageFilename      : this image specifies the footprint value that will be sensed by the ground sensor.

 Some image files are available by default in the data subdirectory.
 Here's a quick summary (but you may add anything you like):
-- agent*: a 32x32 robot image, with 8 sensors (khepera-like)
+- maxirobot*: a 32x32 robot image, with 8 sensors (similar to an e-puck or khepera robot)
-- miniagent*: a 5x5 robot image, with 8 sensors (sensor belt)
+- minirobot*: a 5x5 robot image, with 8, 12 or 16 sensors (sensor belt)

 When creating an image, be very very careful about the values of pixels.